 Falero was born in 1851 in Granada, to José María Falero and Juana Adelaida Candelarese.
 They were well-to-do and had big plans for young Luis, sending him at age six to take courses in English and watercolor painting at Richmond College in London.
-Two years later, Falero traveled Paris to continue his education, and finally, at age 15, returned to Granada to begin his training for a career in the Spanish Navy.
-A year later, Falero abandoned his military schooling, sneaking back to Paris where he studied mechanical engineering and chemistry at the the National Museum of Natural History, joined the Belgian Society of Electricity, and eventually founded the International Society of Electricians.
+Two years later, Falero traveled to Paris to continue his education, and finally, at age 15, returned to Granada to begin his training for a career in the Spanish Navy.
+A year later, Falero abandoned his military schooling, sneaking back to Paris where he studied mechanical engineering and chemistry at the National Museum of Natural History, joined the Belgian Society of Electricity, and eventually founded the International Society of Electricians.
 Apparently Falero’s experiments with electricity nearly killed him, and he turned to his artistic training for a less lethal career option.

 To hone his skills, Falero studied under the orientalist and portrait-painter Gabriel Ferrier, whose influence is visible in Falero’s love of ethereal, floating figures, and developed a love of astronomy through his friendship with French astronomer Camille Flammarion, whose books Falero contributed illustrations to.
-Falero quickly found his niche in a community of ex-patriate Spanish artists living in France, including the romantic artist Vicente González and the orientalist scholar and poet Angelo de Gubernatis, who described Falero’s personal reinvention, calling him “a Spaniard who, thanks to women, had [had] become Parisian.”
+Falero quickly found his niche in a community of ex-patriate Spanish artists living in France, including the romantic artist Vicente González and the orientalist scholar and poet Angelo de Gubernatis, who described Falero’s personal reinvention, calling him “a Spaniard who, thanks to women, had become Parisian.”
 Falero soon developed a distinctive style, synthesizing orientalist portraiture, the delicate brushwork of the academic nude, the fanciful eroticism of liquor advertisements, and a fascination with witches, nymphs and fairies.

 And Falero got popular.
 His sensitivity in rendering the human form won him placement in many of the Paris Salons from 1877 to 1886, and in 1887, the thirty-seven year old artist moved to England to take his career to the next level.
 In London, Falero married the beautiful María Cristina Spinelli, 14 years his junior, and moved into a large studio at No. 100 Fellows Road, where they lived with a cook, a mail, and a dog that strolled the halls and announced the visitor’s to the increasingly popular studio.
-Soon, Falero was exhibited work all over England, in the Grosvenor Gallery of Sheffield, the Walker Art Gallery in Liverpool, the Lifford Gallery in Westminster, and the Royal Academy of Arts in London, and selling paintings to liquor and watch brands.
+Soon, Falero was exhibiting work all over England, in the Grosvenor Gallery of Sheffield, the Walker Art Gallery in Liverpool, the Lifford Gallery in Westminster, and the Royal Academy of Arts in London, and selling paintings to liquor and watch brands.
 In 1888, Falero unveiled his masterpiece, a 120 sq ft canvas titled “The Nightmare” which was shown in the Gainsborough Gallery in Bond Street, London’s respected art-hub, with a cover-charge of one shilling.
 The Nightware was shown a handful of times over the next five years, earning praise from the press and admission-fees from eager audiences.

-Late in what would be Falero’s surprisingly short life, the artist declined in popularity and personal judgement.
+Late in Falero’s surprisingly short life, the artist declined in popularity and personal judgment.
 A pair of paintings Allegory of Paintingand Allegory of Sculpture were mocked by the press, the allegorical figures compared to barmaids, and the artist’s treatment of nudity fell under critical structiny.
-Falero’s final failing began on June of 1894, when the fourty-three year old artist hired fifteen year old Maud Annie Louise Harvey as a housemaid, and then model, kicking off an eight month affair.
+Falero’s final failing began on June of 1894, when the forty-three year old artist hired fifteen year old Maud Annie Louise Harvey as a housemaid, and then model, kicking off an eight month affair.
 Maud was fired when Falero’s wife discovered their relationship, but she was already pregnant.
 Falero eventually lost a long legal battle over paternity and was charged with paying five shillings a week to Maud in child support.
 Only a year later, in 1896, Falero died during a failed surgical intervention for an unknown medical issue, at the University College Hospital in London.
 He was 45 years old.

-So far I've managed to relay Falero’s life story while tacitly avoiding the same fact that nearly every source I've found on him so carefully ignores.
+So far I've managed to relay Falero’s life story while tacitly avoiding one fact that nearly every source I've found on him carefully ignores.
 Falero was an erotic artist.
 He made explicitly sexual art for private collectors and for use in titilating advertisements.
 When his work was exhibited in London it was shown behind closed doors and advertised via suggestive fliers—the way strip clubs advertise today.
 To get an honest assessment of Falero’s career we go all the way back to the 1924 edition of the European-American Illustrated Universal Encyclopedia, which, roughly translated from Spanish, reads:

 “At present, Falero’s works, which, although well received and popularized by engraving, did not receive any award, undoubtedly due to its advanced tendencies and a certain inclination to sensuality that, frequently, degenerated into pornography.
 The artist, discouraged, went to England in 1887, where they were better received and where the artist was rewarded for all his efforts.”

 I think the truth is closer to this: Falero was an outsider.
 He was a scientist before he became a painter.
 He was a Spaniard living in Paris and London.
 While the academic giants veiled their nude subjects behind classical myth, Falero suspended them in front of the constellations and planets he obsessed over as a young man.
 I don't think Falero’s art was more erotic or explicit than his contemporaries, but it was more transparent.
 Falero was tacky.
 He called himself the Duke of Labranzano, a title he made up!
-His signature was overdramatic and he didn't quite know how to play the game.
+His signature was over dramatic and he didn't quite know how to play the game.
 Falero painted the same nude bodies with the same absurd male gaze, but without the veneer of ideal forms and mythic purity his naive eroticism held a mirror to the Academy’s own erotic obsessions—and I think the art world still hasn't forgiven him.

-Reed Enger, "Luis Ricardo Falero, The line between art and sex," in Obelisk Art History, Published May 14, 2018; last modified September 19, 2021, http://arthistoryproject.com/artists/luis-ricardo-falero/.
+Reed Enger, "Luis Ricardo Falero, The line between art and sex," in Obelisk Art History, Published May 14, 2018; last modified November 08, 2022, http://www.arthistoryproject.com/artists/luis-ricardo-falero/.